 These estimates are based on an annual monthly spend of $2,000

-There are numerous benefits offered by the CitiBusiness AAdvantage Platinum Select card, and the best is certainly the great 60,000-mile sign-up bonus, if you’re lucky enough to get it.
-Plus you’ll earn double miles for certain purchases, including those made with American Airlines, as well as for telecommunications, car rentals and gas.
+There are numerous benefits offered by the CitiBusiness® / AAdvantage® Platinum Select® World Mastercard®, and the best is certainly the great 60,000-mile sign-up bonus, if you’re lucky enough to get it.
+Plus, you’ll earn 2 miles for certain purchases, including those made with American Airlines, as well as for telecommunications, car rentals and gas.

 - Free Checked Bag: Without this card, you’d have to pay at least $25 per bag per person on each flight you take.
 But with this card, you and four companions get your first bag checked for free.
 Even if you just travel with one business colleague, that’s savings of $100 for one roundtrip if both of you check a bag.
 That savings can really add up!

-- Great Earning Potential: You’ll get one mile per dollar spent on every purchase plus double miles on purchases with American Airlines and for telecommunications, rental cars and gas.
+- Great Earning Potential: You’ll get 1 mile per dollar spent on every purchase plus 2 miles on purchases with American Airlines and for telecommunications, rental cars and gas.